nirmpate/obscurify3/blog/raveena.md

 <iframe src="https://open.spotify.com/embed/track/2NDMLu8ZNrAsAsPAoW5VOx" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 Raveena's latest song (and cover image) has a distinctly '90s aesthetic, and there's more of an 808-inspired bass and drum sound this time around.
 What didn't change is her ear for amazingly catchy melodies and bright harmonies.
-If this track is any indication, I'm excited to see where she will take her music from here on.
+If this track is any indication, I'm excited to see where she will take her music from here on out.